Home/Conversion Calculators/Mm To Foot Converter

 Share this Calculator

-Learn how to accurately convert between the metric precision of millimeters and the imperial standard of feet.
+A practical guide to converting the small metric unit of millimeters to the larger imperial unit of feet.

 Millimeters = Feet × 304.8

-• Scientific Research: While science predominantly uses the metric system, results sometimes need to be communicated to a general public more familiar with imperial units.
+• Scientific Research: Scientific instruments often measure in metric units (mm), but the results may need to be communicated to a general audience more familiar with imperial units.

 Frequently Asked Questions (FAQ)